Information for Families about Title 1

 We also want to inform you that parents and guardians have the right to request specifics about the qualifications of their child’s teachers.
 If your child’s teacher is not considered Highly Qualified as defined by the federal government, we will notify you.

 Parents will be involved in making school decisions, writing school plans, and assessing the effectiveness of school programs.
 They will also work with the school to plan Parent Involvement activities.
 Please contact the front office for more information on how to be a part of this important work.
 We need your ideas!

 Home & School Partnership

-Our school has a variety of formal ways to develop the home/school partnership such as Back to School Night, Parent-Teacher Conferences, School Community Council (SCC), Family Math and Literacy Nights, Parent Teacher Association (PTA), school newsletters, and other such opportunities.
+Our school has a variety of formal ways to develop the home/school partnership such as Back to School Night, Parent-Teacher Conferences, School Community Council (SCC), Family Fun Nights, Parent Teacher Association (PTA), and other opportunities.
 Please know that we also value the informal yet important ways we work together through phone calls, emails, and visiting before and after school.
-We look forward to working with you this year!!
+We look forward to working with you this year!
 Please download the Home/School Compact which describes the commitments we are making to you, to see your child succeed.